Coherent-All-Sky-Monitor/CAsMan/docs/database.md

 - `check_part_in_db()` - Check if a part number exists in the parts database and get its polarization
 - `get_parts_by_criteria()` - Get parts from the database based on criteria

-### connection

-Database connection utilities for CAsMan.

-This module provides utilities for database path resolution and project root detection.

-**Functions:**
-- `find_project_root()` - Find the project root directory by looking for casman package or pyproject
-- `get_database_path()` - Get the full path to a database file

 ### migrations

 Database migration utilities for CAsMan.